 Make sure you visit El Alto on Sunday afternoon to see this wonderfully bizarre and funny one-of-a-kind event.
 Cholitas have become a symbol of Bolivian female indigenous power and ‘cholita’ wrestlers are popular by tourists and the locals alike.
 You will surely be entertained.

 Muela del Diablo is a great place just outside of La Paz for hiking and mountain biking while enjoying the beautiful landscape.
 The rocky mountain is 3,852m high and it was named after its tooth-like shape.
 You can get there by taking a taxi, bus or walking.
 If you decide to walk, remember that it takes around 1 hour of a very steep walk to get to the base, so bring plenty of water and snacks to up the energy.

 The nightlife in La Paz is, for a relatively small capital, absolutely amazing if you know where to go.
 In general, bars and cafes in La Paz are bohemian, with a perfect mixture of the modern and the traditional, where the tourists and the locals mix.
 Try singani, a national Bolivian drink, a pomace brandy made of white grapes.
 We recommend singani cocktails infused with coca leaves for an ultimate Bolivian experience.

 Let us say it again – going out in La Paz is an amazing experience!
 There are plenty of places to choose from, no matter your taste or preferences.
-And the best thing is that you will always mix with the local Paceños, experiencing a real Bolivian life.
-We recommend trying bars, restaurants and clubs in leafy Sopocachi.
-Visit the beautiful bohemian neighbourhood of La Paz filled with great restaurants and cozy bars that have great music.
+And the best thing is that you will always mix with the local Paceños, experiencing real Bolivian life.
+We recommend trying bars, restaurants, and clubs in leafy Sopocachi.
+Visit the beautiful bohemian neighborhood of La Paz filled with great restaurants and cozy bars that have great music.